mariosli/framer-motion-modal/README.md

+# Modal using Framer Motion in React

+This project demonstrates how to create a modal using Framer Motion in React.

+## Credits

+This project was inspired by the tutorial from [Fireship](https://fireship.io/) on YouTube.
+You can find the tutorial [here](https://youtu.be/SuqU904ZHA4?si=FRU3Sm9JrrJ1OZ7L).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).